adambard/learnxinyminutes-docs/javascript.html.markdown

 myNewObj = new MyConstructor() // = {myNumber: 5}
 myNewObj.myNumber // = 5

-// JavaScript objects aren't defined in terms of classes like other languages,
-// but you can use prototypes to do many of the same things.
-When you try to
-// access a property of an object that isn't present, its prototype is searched. var myObj = {}
+// Every JavaScript object has a 'prototype'.
+When you go to access a property
+// on an object that doesn't exist on the actual object, the interpreter will
+// look at its prototype.

+// Some JS implementations let you access an object's prototype on the magic
+// property __proto__.
+While this is useful for explaining prototypes it's not
+// part of the standard; we'll get to standard ways of using prototypes later. var myObj = {
+    myString: "Hello world!",
+}
 var myPrototype = {
     meaningOfLife: 42,
-    myThirdFunc: function(){
+    myFunc: function(){
         return this.myString.toLowerCase()
     }
 }
 myObj.__proto__ = myPrototype
+myObj.meaningOfLife // = 42

-myObj.myThirdFunc() // = "hello world!"
+// This works for functions, too. myObj.myFunc() // = "hello world!"

 // Of course, if your property isn't on your prototype, the prototype's
 // prototype is searched, and so on.